Cordcutter TV - high performance network TV tuner with Wi-Fi and dual transcoders

 - Google: Galaxy Nexus, Nexus 4, Nexus 5, Nexus 7, Nexus 10

-Note: You need an iOS or Android device to do the initial setup of Cordcutter TV.
+Note: You need an iOS or Android device for the initial setup of Cordcutter TV.

 *Note: Not all cable TV networks send clear QAM channels.
 Please check with your local cable operator for the availability of clear QAM digital cable TV